Jealousy in Children – Causes and Tips to Deal with It

 5. Your Child May Feel Insecure

 Your kid may feel insecure because of jealousy.
 This attitude becomes more pronounced due to the arrival of a new baby or sibling in your kid’s life.
-Your child may appear all needy and clingy and may eye for your love and affection all the time.
+Your child could appear all needy and clingy and may want your love and affection all the time.

 - Your kid may become aggressive